victorpengmx/tp/docs/UserGuide.md

 Example: notePerson 1 1 r/Likes to swim.
 ```

-- If the specified company index is invalid, you will get the following error message:
+- If the specified company index is invalid (larger than the number of companies in the displayed company list), you will get the following error message:
 ```
 The company index provided is invalid.
 ```

-- If the specified person index is invalid, you will get the following error message:
+- If the specified person index is invalid (larger than the number of companies in the displayed person list), you will get the following error message:
 ```
 The person index provided is invalid.
 ```